pkratoch-git-workshop/git-tasks/forever-is-composed-of-nows.md

 *By Elimy Dickinson*

-Fever – is composed of Nows – ‘Tis not a different time – Except for Infiniteness – And Latitude of Home –
+Forever – is composed of Nows – ‘Tis not a different time – Except for Infiniteness – And Latitude of Home –

 From this – experienced Here – Remove the Dates – to These –